top of page

 "Some people view our work as an inconvenience and a disruption to their lives,” he said.
 “But those same people also depend on having water when they turn on the faucet.”

-That’s why Cal Water spends an inordinate amount of effort communicating with its customers and affected neighborhoods about upcoming infrastructure projects.
+That’s why Cal Water spends inordinate amounts of time communicating with its customers and affected neighborhoods about upcoming infrastructure projects.

 Building It Forward

-A great example is the Palos Verdes Peninsula Water Reliability Project, which began construction in June 2018.
-It involves replacement of part of a major water supply pipeline and installation of a second pipeline and pumping station to make the Peninsula’s water delivery system more reliable for everyday and emergency needs.
-Though disruptive, the program has been characterized by frequent communiqués from Cal Water to affected homeowners, and frequent web- and phone-based construction updates to the community.
+A great example is the Palos Verdes Peninsula Water Reliability Project, which involved replacing part of a major water supply pipeline and installing a second pipeline and pumping station to make the Peninsula’s water delivery system more reliable for everyday and emergency needs.
+Though disruptive, the program, completed in 2019, was characterized by frequent communiqués from Cal Water to affected homeowners, and frequent web- and phone-based construction updates to the community.

 Ferrari credits not only hands-on work in the community but also mentoring discussions with members of his own company for his growing expertise in infrastructure modernization.
 He looks to Don Nelson, a 28-year Cal Water employee, for example, to provide perspective on how to address and resolve real-time water service issues in the field.